College of Arts and Sciences

-Timothy Libretti, Ph.D., Acting Dean, Professor of English
+Timothy Libretti, Ph.D., Dean, Professor of English

 The College of Arts and Sciences helps students develop their individual world-view, encouraging them to acquire social and cultural awareness, as well as a broad knowledge of a variety of disciplines.
 Fine arts, humanities, natural sciences, social/behavioral sciences, and professional studies all enrich our students’ learning environment by offering abundant opportunities for intellectual discovery, and by enabling them to become informed and responsible citizens.
 Students have the opportunity to learn from professors who are outstanding in their fields and passionate about teaching.